voxel51/fiftyone/docs/source/user_guide/app.rst

 controls HUD or using the `z` keyboard shortcut.
 Press `ESC` to reset your view.

-When multiple labels are overlayed on top of each other, the up and down arrows offer a convenient way to rotate the z-order of the labels that your cursor is hovering over, so every label and it's tooltip can be viewed.
+When multiple labels are overlaid on top of each other, the up and down arrows offer a convenient way to rotate the z-order of the labels that your cursor is hovering over, so every label and it's tooltip can be viewed.